 Rules and a system of indicators: investment profitability requirements, loan terms, terms of order fulfillment, terms of delivery;

-Norms; minimum product potential for investing in it, access to customers and distribution channels.
+Norms; minimum product potential for investing in it, access to customers/ and distribution channels.

 A properly created and functioning business model guarantees the stability of product quality, management of company processes, and the company's focus on quality assurance.